 Katrín Jakobsdóttir is the current Prime Minister of Iceland, elected November 2017 during the last election.
 She is Iceland's second female head of government.
+She also serves as the Chair of the Council of Women World Leaders.

 She was born in 1976 and graduated from the University of Iceland in 1999 with a bachelor degree with a major in Icelandic and minor in French.
 She received her M.A. in Icelandic Literature from the same university in 2004 for a dissertation on the work of popular Icelandic crime writer Arnaldur Indriðason.